 Likewise, if someone comes to see me in my private practice and they’re dealing with multiple health problems, one thing I often do is put them on a strict Paleo diet for a short period of time.
 Why?
 Because it gives us a baseline to work from.
 By removing all common food toxins and observing what happens, we learn which foods may be contributing to their issues and to what extent.
 From there the next steps usually become a lot more clear.

 Ultimately, each of my patients ends up discovering their own ideal diet through experimentation and careful tracking.
 Some might end up doing the strict Paleo thing indefinitely.
-Others find they tolerate dairy, nightshades and even properly-prepared grains (gasp!) quite well.
+Others find they tolerate dairy, nightshades and even properly prepared grains (gasp!) quite well.

 Where do I fit in?
 I’m somewhere in the middle.
-I avoid grains with the exception of occasional homemade sourdough buckwheat crepes (which is technically not a grain anyway), but I do eat a lot of raw, fermented dairy products like kefir, yogurt and creme fraiche.
+I avoid grains with the exception of occasional homemade sourdough buckwheat pancakes (which is technically not a grain anyway), but I do eat a lot of raw, fermented dairy products like kefir, yogurt, and creme fraiche.
 I also don’t seem to have a problem with nightshades, so I eat tomatoes and chili peppers in moderate quantities.
 I do, however, avoid white potatoes because I don’t feel good when I eat them.

 So there you have it: my manifesto on food and health, and how to use the 80/20 rule to avoid food fascism.